formosa-crypto/formosa-mldsa/src/libjade/dilithium5/README.md

 This will generate a library providing the sign API (PQCLEAN_DILITHIUM5_CLEAN_challenge ..).
 More control over which compiler / linker are used can be introspected within common.mk and the Makefile.

+## Additional information

+The jasmin Dilithium library is built mixing high level architecture-agnostic (reduce.jinc) and architecture-specific (reduce_arm-m4.jinc, reduce_risc-v.jinc) implementations, as well as low level architecture-specific implementations (such as SMULL: wrappers_arm-m4.jinc and wrapper_risc-v.jinc).
+The file dependencies are handled at a global level (in library_\*.jazz) to have the greatest control possible over the location of the implementations in the assembly.

 # Test compilation and execution